 Ellery Schempp, the student involved in the landmark 1963 U.S. Supreme Court case Abington School District v.
-Schempp, poses in his Medford, Mass., Friday, Aug.
-3, 2007.
-Schempp's civil disobedience in 1956, when he opened a copy of the Quran during high school Bible reading time, is the subject of a book "Ellery's Protest" by New York University law professor Stephen Solomon.
-The book examines the effect of the case amid continuing controversy over the separation of church and state.
+Schempp, poses in his home in 2007.
+Schempp's civil disobedience in 1956 leading to the Supreme Court striking down devotional exercises in schools is the subject of a book "Ellery's Protest" by New York University law professor Stephen Solomon.
 (AP Photo/Lisa Poole.
 Used with permission from The Associated Press.)

 The Supreme Court decision in Abington School District v.
 Schempp, 374 U.S. 203 (1963), invalidated the reading of verses, without comment, from the Bible and the Lord’s Prayer in public school settings.
 These practices had been challenged by the Schempps, Unitarians from Pennsylvania.